-After implementing Engineering and Work Practice Controls, if there is still risk for occupational exposure GRCC shall provide appropriate personal protective equipment (PPE) such as, but not limited to: gloves, gown, laboratory coats, face shields or masks and eye protection, and mouthpieces, resuscitation bags, pocket masks, or other ventilation devices.
-PPE is provided to employees at no cost to them.
+GRCC shall provide appropriate Work Practice Controls such as Personal Protective Equipment (PPE) such as: gloves, gown, laboratory coats, face shields, masks and eye protection, and mouthpieces, resuscitation bags, pocket masks, or other ventilation devices at no cost to employees.
 Training in the use of the appropriate PPE for specific tasks or procedures is proved by the employee's supervisor or classroom instruction.

 Hypoallergenic gloves, glove liners, or other similar alternatives shall be accessible upon request to those employees who are allergic to gloves normally provided.
-Personal protective equipment will be considered "appropriate" only if it does not permit blood or other potentially infectious material to pass through or reach the employee's work clothes, street clothes, undergarments, skin, eyes, mouth, or other mucous membranes under normal conditions of use and for the duration of time which the protective equipment will be used.
+Personal protective equipment will be considered "appropriate" only if it does not permit blood or OPIM to pass through or reach the employee's work clothes, street clothes, undergarments, skin, eyes, mouth, or other mucous membranes under normal conditions of use and for the duration of time which the protective equipment will be used.
 (See Appendix B & C)